DataDog/hiring-engineers/answers.md

 He said this was his mantra because it kept things in perspective.
 Things really weren't a P1 unless they couldn't sell pants.
 The processing system was slow?
 Not a P1.
 Because you can still buy pants.
 And even when you did have a P1, and yes, millions of dollars in revenue were on the line... well, *they sell pants*, so don't take it too seriously.
 No one's going to die from a lack of moderately priced khakis.

 I would probably approach a live customer in a similar way when thinking about their dashboards and monitoring needs.
 I'd start with that coalesced idea:  **what is the critical use of this application, and who is consuming this data**.
 I'd design monitoring on an application level that can monitor whether or not that is occurring.
 And then, I'd work on ensuring that you could drill down in an outage scenario to be sure that you could figure out why you weren't reaching that goal.

+I can certainly see a lot more I could do with this software in the automation space.
+Have Datadog make sure you don't forget to lock your doors.
+Force a record on a webcam if any of the lights are triggered.
+Trigger a timeboard the next time someone calls into a service center with a P1 outage.
+The possibilities are myriad.

+I'd be really interested in pairing some of the anomaly detection, past history of incidents and tickets to create some kind of machine learning algorithm.
+"This issue has a 76% chance of being a leading indicator of an outage" or similar type of alarm.
+Monitoring, in an ideal world, would ultimately alert on leading indicators of an issue (heck, trigger some puppet/ansible scripts to fix it while you're at it).
+In other words:  **make the news, don't just report on it**.

 I had a decent amount of fun playing around with Datadog, but I will admit that some of the learning curve seemed steep for some avoidable reasons.
 Example:  the custom checks documentation tells you to buck the presumed standard of directory named checkname.d/conf.yaml and name the file checkname.yaml.